Quadratic Poisson brackets for the Camassa--Holm peakons

 \subsection{Abstract}

 \textsl{ We establish quadratic Poisson brackets for the generalized Camassa--Holm peakon structure introduced in \cite{AFR23}.
 The calculation is based on the halving of the spectral parameter dependent $r$-matrix used to define the linear Poisson structure of this model.
-This quadratic structure, together with the linear one, establish the bi-Hamiltonian structure of the generalized Camassa--Holm peakon model. \\ When the deformation parameter tends to $\pm2$, the spectral parameter dependence drops out, and we recover the linear and quadratic Poisson structure of the Camassa--Holm peakon model. \\ When the spectral parameter tends to the fixed points of the involution defining the halving, we recover the Ragnisco--Bruschi deformation of the Camassa--Holm peakon model, thereby establishing its quadratic Poisson structure. }
+This quadratic structure, together with the linear one, establish the bi-Hamiltonian structure of the generalized Camassa--Holm peakon model. \\ When the deformation parameter tends to $\pm2$, the spectral parameter dependence drops out, and we recover the linear and quadratic Poisson structure of the Camassa--Holm peakon model. \\ When the spectral parameter tends to the fixed points of the involution defining the halving, we recover the Ragnisco--Bruschi deformation of the Camassa--Holm peakon model, thereby establishing a new quadratic Poisson structure thereof. \\[1ex] {MSC classification: 35Q51 ; 37K10 ; 37K20} }